saitejamalapati/saitejamalapati.github.io/index.md

 # Welcome to my Github Page!!!

-You can find links to all of my assignments for Mini-AU in this github page.
+You can find links to all my assignments of Mini-AU in this github page.

 ## List of Assignments :-